dsanz/liferaty-docker-images-support-demo/tutorials/use_cases/00_basic_container_operation/00_run_start_liferay_container.rst

 This tutorial will guide you through some basic operations that one can do with a docker container.
 We'll use Liferay images to illustrate, but keep in mind that this is valid for any docker image.
 This tutorial assumes that docker ce is installed in your system.
 Please refer to `Docker 101 - setup <https://grow.liferay.com/share/Docker+101+-+Setup>`_ for details.

-You'll learn some concepts and how-tos. how to run a container, how to stop it, attached vs detached containers, port exposing and interactive containers.
+You'll learn some concepts and how-tos.
+Particularly, how to run a container, how to stop it, the difference between attached and detached containers, what is "expose a port" and how to select the right 'latest' image to use, among other things.

 .. contents::